Skarner Build Guide by RaskolnikovsAxe

 - If you get a Rageblade, use

-Crystal Slash as often as possible.
-Its low cooldown means that you will keep it constantly at 8 stacks and your slow will always be ready. - If you're waiting to ambush/gank an enemy, use
+Shattered Earth as often as possible.
+Its low cooldown means that you will keep it constantly at 8 stacks and your slow will always be ready.

-Crystal Slash to hit some minions as you initiate.
+Shattered Earth to hit some minions as you initiate.
 That way the slow will be ready by the time you get in range of the enemy.

-Crystalline Exoskeleton increases your attack speed when pushing towers. - Remember that the bonus damage from Sheen/Trinity Force also works against towers.
+- Remember that the bonus damage from Sheen/Trinity Force also works against towers.
 Spam abilities while pushing towers to do the maximum damage.

 - When you use

-Impale, try reversing direction right before it ends.
-This forces the enemy champion to run around you when they regain control, giving you an extra few hits on them which may make all the difference.
-(Thanks to Azure_Dauragon) - Because your ult is slightly ranged, you will be out of attack range if you start pulling as soon as you ult at max range.
+- Because your ult is slightly ranged, you will be out of attack range if you start pulling as soon as you ult at max range.
 Try waiting half a second before you start pulling so the enemy is right next to you, then start moving.
 (Thanks to Azure_Dauragon)

 - If you're initiating with